 Director of Graduate Programs and Search Committee Chair

-Application review will begin December 15, 2017 and will continue until the position is filled.
+The initial screening began December 15, but applications will continue to be reviewed until January 10th.
 The successful applicant is expected to start mid-August 2018.

 For more information about the University of Houston Gerald D. Hines College of Architecture and Design please visit: www.arch.uh.edu